 - Attract an increasing number of elective learners from Canadian and international medical schools for elective learning in our regional sites

 - Demonstrate our success with reported metrics and scholarly publications and presentations

-Ensure seamless communication throughout a regional DME network to facilitate quality and consistency in education delivery
+Ensure seamless communication throughout a regional DE network to facilitate quality and consistency in education delivery

 - Address barriers to delivering and receiving medical education throu